-Step 7 You can click 🗹 or 🔰 button to select the previous or next event.
+Step 7 You can click or button to select the previous or next event.
+Please refer to Table 6-1 for the description of buttons on the toolbar.

 6.1.4 Playing Back by Tag

 Video tag allows you to record related information like people and location of a certain time point during playback.
 You are also allowed to use video tag(s) to search for record files and position time point.